 What Comes After Medical School Graduation

-Discover the medical career steps that come after graduation: internship, USMLE Step 3, residency, board exams, job applications, and continuing education.
+Discover the medical career steps that come after graduation: residency, USMLE Step 3, board exams, job applications, and continuing education.

 For anyone considering medical school, graduation is a dream that can seem a long way off.
 But in many ways, this exciting milestone is just the start of your medical career.
 If you’re not yet familiar with what happens after medical school, we’re here to help you out.